llvm/llvm-project/libcxx/docs/BuildingLibcxx.rst

 that contains a custom definition of this macro and specify the path to the header via the ``LIBCXX_ASSERTION_HANDLER_FILE`` CMake variable.
 If provided, this header will be included by the library and replace the default implementation.
-The header must not include any standard library headers (directly or transitively) because doing so will almost always create a circular dependency.
+The header may only include `__config`, `__config_site`, and `__verbose_abort`, The custom header must not include any other standard library headers (directly or transitively) because doing so will almost always create a circular dependency.
 The ``_LIBCPP_ASSERTION_HANDLER(message)`` macro takes a single parameter that contains an error message explaining the hardening failure and some details about the source location that triggered it.

 When a hardening assertion fails, it means that the program is about to invoke library undefined behavior.
 For this reason, the custom assertion handler is